ipfs-shipyard/ipfs-share-files/README.md

 The `IPFS Share Files` is a **work-in-progress**.
 It is part of the wider [IPFS GUI](https://github.com/ipfs-shipyard/ipfs-gui) project.

 The app uses [ipfs-redux-bundle](https://github.com/ipfs-shipyard/ipfs-redux-bundle) to connect to IPFS via multiple providers.
-An instance of `js-pipfs` is created if no provider is available.
+An instance of `js-ipfs` is created if no provider is available.

 This app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).